 This upscale DTLA restaurant, best known for its high-rise 360º views, is offering a $92 three-course prix fixe dinner on Christmas Day.
 Some options include crispy octopus, heritage pork with jus and a mustard emulsion, and a sticky toffee pudding with dates and persimmon.

-The Best Restaurants Near LAX
+The Best Places To Eat Near LAX

 The casual Italian spot in Beverly Grove is open during regular hours on Christmas Day and is a good option for staples like salads, woodfired pizzas, and bowls of pasta.
 The menu is long and varied, featuring everything from chopped salad to cheesy, bubbling strombolis.